-For views across San Antonio, you’ll want to get yourself across to the Tower of the Americas.
+For views across San Antonio, you’ll want to get yourself across and book tickets to the Tower of the Americas.
 It’s one of the best things to do in San Antonio, especially for an epic sunset.

 We planned our stroll through Hemisfair Park to coincide with the sunset view and it all worked out perfectly.
-Just be sure to check what time the sunsets before you plan your day; this way you can get the best views.
+Just be sure to check what time the sunset is before you plan your day; this way you can get the best views.

 7.)
 La Villita Historic Arts Village